 Do each of these slowly, 3 to 5 times.

 Most programs suggest most days of the week, around 5 to 20 minutes.
-Beginners do best starting small (5 to 10 minutes) so it becomes a habit you keep.
-If you want a structured plan, our 28-day face yoga challenge gives you a day-by-day routine.
+As a beginner, start small — 5 to 10 minutes — so it becomes a habit you actually keep rather than an ambitious plan you abandon.
+Frequency matters more than duration: a short daily session builds tone and habit far better than one long weekly effort.
+If you want a ready-made structure, our 28-day face yoga challenge gives you a day-by-day plan.

 Common beginner mistakes

-Right away, face yoga boosts circulation, so skin can look a little brighter and feel relaxed.
-Over weeks of consistency, some people notice slightly firmer, more toned-looking areas.
-It will not replace medical or cosmetic treatments, and the evidence is limited, which we cover honestly in does face yoga work.
-Think of it as a free, gentle habit that also relieves facial tension.
+Some benefits are immediate: right away, face yoga boosts circulation, so skin can look a little brighter and feel more relaxed.
+The subtler toning benefit takes longer — usually several weeks of consistent practice before some people notice slightly firmer, more toned-looking areas.
+It will not replace medical or cosmetic treatments, and the evidence is limited.
+Go in expecting a gentle habit that relieves tension and gives a temporary glow, with any firming as a slow bonus, and you will enjoy it far more.

 Final takeaway